 “He served the community well over 50 years,” Holden says.

-“Tom Bradley was a hero of that civil rights generation,” journalist Erin Aubrey Kaplan tells KCRW.
+“Tom Bradley was a hero of that civil rights generation,” journalist Erin Aubry Kaplan tells KCRW.
 “Crenshaw is synonymous with the Black community.
 Tom Bradley was a longtime resident of Crenshaw.
 So [Holden figured], what better person to represent the community — and to name the street after?”